cmusser/boss/README.md

 ### Configuration

 The configuration file is in YAML format and describes the list of commands.
-Each command has a name, and the actual command to execute: invoke is specified.
-The configuration looks like this:
+Each command has a name, and the actual command to execute: The configuration looks like this:

     First Task:
       argv: /usr/bin/cmd first 4